-Michael Mallow heads Loeb & Loeb’s Consumer Protection Defense Department and is a trial lawyer representing clients in major litigation in a wide variety of areas including unfair competition, false and deceptive advertising, business torts, entertainment and intellectual property.
+Michael Mallow heads Loeb & Loeb’s Consumer Class Action and Regulatory Defense Department and is a trial lawyer representing clients in major litigation in a wide variety of areas including unfair competition, false and deceptive advertising, business torts, entertainment and intellectual property.
 His clients include automobile manufacturers, automotive parts and service retailers, credit card processors, list managers, debt settlement companies, catalogue clubs, Internet sales and marketing companies, dietary supplement/functional food manufacturers/retailers, health and beauty manufacturer/retailers, wireless carriers, gift/rebate/stored value card providers, telemarketers, and entertainment producers.
 Mr. Mallow is also the State Bar of California’s outside counsel on issues related to its member programs.

 Mr. Mallow has defended consumer protection actions and investigations initiated by the Federal Trade Commission, United States Department of Justice, Consumer Product Safety Commission and Federal Communications Commission; the California Attorney General, Department of Corporations, Department of Real Estate and the State Licensing Board; the San Francisco, San Bernardino, Stanislaus, Monterey, Santa Clara, Fresno and Orange County District Attorneys; as well as enforcement agencies in Florida, Indiana, Iowa, Michigan, Minnesota, North Carolina, North Dakota, Pennsylvania and Vermont.
 Mr. Mallow defended the FTC's first prosecution of the National Do-Not-Call registry and was lead trial counsel in a dietary supplement case prosecuted by the FTC under Section 5 of the FTC Act.